consuming a meal containing fat, the blood undergoes a transient

 causes the absence of LDL receptors.
 High circulating levels

-in the removal of LDL.
+a decrease in the removal of LDL.
 Consequently, Familial Hypercholesterolemia

 leads to high blood cholesterol and heart attacks in the young.